 - Logs written during invocation are limited to 10 entries, with an overall maximum of

-5000characters per lambda invocation.
+extras).
 If this limit is exceeded, only 1 error log will be stored.

 - Be aware that logs written during manual test invocations will not be written into the storage.
 Logs with a Debug level will only be shown on manual test invocations and not written into the storage.